Skip to next element

 To understand the difference, we first need to explain why and how knives get dull.
 On a dull knife, the sharp edge of the blade has deteriorated from prolonged use.
 Even if the edge of the blade is still sharp, just losing that alignment on the edge means that it won't cut through food properly.

-• Honing: Honing doesn’t replace professional sharpening - but it will prolong the sharpness of the cutting edge on your knives.
-A honing steel or home pull through knife sharpener basically pushes the edge of the knife back to the center and straightens it.
+Honing doesn’t replace professional sharpening - but it will prolong the sharpness of the cutting edge on your knives.
+A honing steel or home pull-through knife sharpener pushes the edge of the knife back to the center and straightens it.
 It corrects the edge without shaving off much of the blade's material.
 Honing does not actually sharpen the knife, but if done properly, the knife will seem sharper because the blade is now realigned.
 Knives should be honed before every use.

-• Sharpening: Sharpening, on the other hand, is a process where bits of metal or ceramic are ground and shaved off the blade to produce a new, sharp edge.
-It can be done using a variety of tools such as a water stone, whetstone, or large professional electric knife sharpener.
+Sharpening, on the other hand, is a process where bits of metal or ceramic are ground and shaved off the blade to produce a new, sharp edge.
+It can be done using a variety of tools such as a whetstone, electric wheels, or professional sharpening belts.
 Sharpening can be done less frequently than honing — just a few times a year depending on how much use the knife gets.
 With training, patience, and the right sharpening stones, basic knife sharpening can be achieved at home.
 To get real results, there is no other way than giving your knives into the hands of highly skilled professionals that use professional-grade tools to sharpen knives.

 Professional sharpening will prolong the lifespan of a knife, will make it more fun to use and can repair dents, broken tips, and even bent knives.